openkruise/kruise/docs/proposals/20210628-workloadspread.md

 The unscheduled subset can be kept for 10 minutes and then should be recovered schedulable to schedule Pod again by controller.

 ### Deletion priority
+We use deletion-cost feature to restrict replica numbers of each subset when scaling down.
+If `controller.kubernetes.io/pod-deletion-cost` annotation is set, then the pod with the lower value will be deleted first.

 We have three types for subset's Pod deletion-cost
 1. the number of active Pods in this subset <= maxReplicas, deletion-cost = 100. indicating the priority of Pods \
    in this subset is higher than other Pods in workload.
-2. subset's maxReplicas is nil, deletion-cost = 0. indicating the priority of Pods in this subset is lower than \
+2. subset's maxReplicas is nil, deletion-cost = 0.
-   other subsets that have a not nil maxReplicas.
 3. the number of active Pods in this subset > maxReplicas, two class: (a) deletion-cost = -100, (b) deletion-cost = +100. \
    indicating we prefer deleting the Pod have -100 deletion-cost in this subset in order to control the instance of subset \
    meeting up the desired maxReplicas number.

+If WorkloadSpread changes its subset maxReplicas, Pods will not be recreated, but WorkloadSpread will adjust deletion-cost annotation through the above algorithm.
+**We shouldn't change maxReplicas frequently because this operation may increase the pressure of api-server.**

+To change scheduleStrategy of WorkloadSpread will keep the deletion-cost annotation of Pod.

 ## Alternative Considered

 ### UnitedDeployment